interaction-lab/PyLips/docs/source/usage.rst

 .. note::

    PyLips generates a folder in the directory you run it called ``pylips_phrases``.
 This folder is used to store the generated sound files.
-You may delete this folder at any time, but it will be recreated when needed.
+You may delete this folder at any time, but it will be re-created when needed.

 More Features of PyLips